 Measure Base: 2004/2005 2005/2006 2006/2007 2007/2008 Number of Highly Qualified Personnel (HQP) in science supported by the Council's activities.
-75 Establish new baseline of supported HQPs Target increase in number of HQPs supported to be determined in 2005/2006 Target increase in number of HQPs supported to be determined in 2005/2006 Instances of public recognition of the Council's activities in the context of science and technology in British Columbia.
-Establish baseline of instances of public recognition Target percentage increase to be determined in 2005/2006 Target percentage increase to be determined in 2005/2006 Number of secondary students participating in the Council's science student development programs 200 Establish new baseline of student participation Target increase in number of student participation to be determined in 2005/2006 Target increase in number of student participation to be determined in 2005/2006 includes students, post-doctoral fellows, research associates, etc. who are likely to seek a career in industry or faculty position at a university # based on precedent organizations' activities
+75 Establish new baseline of supported HQP Target increase in number of HQP supported to be determined in 2005/2006 Target increase in number of HQP supported to be determined in 2005/2006 Instances of public recognition of the Council's activities in the context of science and technology in British Columbia.
+Establish baseline of instances of public recognition Target percentage increase to be determined in 2005/2006 Target percentage increase to be determined in 2005/2006 Number of secondary students participating in the Council's science student development programs 200 Establish new baseline of student participation Target increase in number of student participation to be determined in 2005/2006 Target increase in number of student participation to be determined in 2005/2006

+\ includes students, post-doctoral fellows, research associates, etc. who are likely to seek a career in industry or faculty position at a university # based on preceding organizations' activities

-- Ensure that science and technology remains a high priority in government - Identify opportunities to ensure that a supportive regulatory environment for an innovative economy exists - Ensure a continuous investment in people (i.e. education systems) and research infrastructure - Initiate and support science and technology awareness programs to spark our youth's interest in science and technology - Find ways to attract and retain science students, scientists, researchers and technology entrepreneurs to the province in consultation and collaboration with the Ministry of Advanced Education and Ministry of Small Business and Economic Development
+- Ensure that science and technology remains a high priority in government. - Identify opportunities to ensure that a supportive regulatory environment for an innovative economy exists. - Ensure a continuous investment in people (i.e. education systems) and research infrastructure. - Initiate and support science and technology awareness programs to spark our youth's interest in science and technology. - Find ways to attract and retain science students, scientists, researchers and technology entrepreneurs to the province in consultation and collaboration with the Province.